Intrinsically-Sublime/Slic3T/README.markdown

                             by all firmwares)
         --g0                Use G0 commands for retraction (experimental, not supported by all firmwares)
-        --gcode-comments    Make G-code verbose by adding comments (default: no)
+        --gcode-comments    Make G-code verbose by adding comments

       Filament options:
-        --filament-diameter Diameter in mm of your raw filament (default: 3) --extrusion-multiplier
+        --filament-diameter Diameter in mm of your raw filament --extrusion-multiplier
                             Change this to alter the amount of plastic extruded.
 There should be very little need to change this value, which is only useful to compensate for filament packing (default: 1)
-        --temperature       Extrusion temperature in degree Celsius, set 0 to disable (default: 200) --first-layer-temperature Extrusion temperature for the first layer, in degree Celsius, set 0 to disable (default: same as --temperature) --bed-temperature   Heated bed temperature in degree Celsius, set 0 to disable (default: 200) --first-layer-bed-temperature Heated bed temperature for the first layer, in degree Celsius, set 0 to disable (default: same as --bed-temperature)
+        --temperature       Extrusion temperature in degree Celsius, set 0 to disable --first-layer-temperature Extrusion temperature for the first layer, in degree Celsius, set 0 to disable
+        --bed-temperature   Heated bed temperature in degree Celsius, set 0 to disable (default: 200) --first-layer-bed-temperature Heated bed temperature for the first layer, in degree Celsius, set 0 to disable (default: same as --bed-temperature)

       Speed options:
-        --travel-speed      Speed of non-print moves in mm/s (default: 130) --perimeter-speed   Speed of print moves for perimeters in mm/s (default: 30) --small-perimeter-speed
+        --travel-speed      Speed of non-print moves in mm/s --perimeter-speed   Speed of print moves for perimeters in mm/s --small-perimeter-speed
-                            Speed of print moves for small perimeters in mm/s (default: 30) --infill-speed      Speed of print moves in mm/s (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/s (default: 60) --bridge-speed      Speed of bridge print moves in mm/s (default: 60) --bottom-layer-speed-ratio
+                            Speed of print moves for small perimeters in mm/s --infill-speed      Speed of print moves in mm/s --solid-infill-speed Speed of print moves for solid surfaces in mm/s --bridge-speed      Speed of bridge print moves in mm/s --bottom-layer-speed Speed of print moves for bottom layer, expressed either as an absolute value or as a percentage over normal speeds
-                            Factor to increase/decrease speeds on bottom
-                            layer by (default: 0.3)

       Accuracy options:
-        --layer-height      Layer height in mm (default: 0.4) --first-layer-height-ratio
+        --layer-height      Layer height in mm
-                            Multiplication factor for the height to slice and print the first layer with (> 0, default: 1)
-        --infill-every-layers
+        --first-layer-height Layer height for first layer (mm or %) --infill-every-layers
                             Infill every N layers (default: 1)

       Print options:
-        --perimeters        Number of perimeters/horizontal skins (range: 0+, default: 3)
+        --perimeters        Number of perimeters/horizontal skins
         --solid-layers      Number of solid layers to do for top/bottom surfaces (range: 1+, default: 3)
-        --fill-density      Infill density (range: 0-1, default: 0.4) --fill-angle        Infill angle in degrees (range: 0-90, default: 45) --fill-pattern      Pattern to use to fill non-solid layers (default: rectilinear) --solid-fill-pattern Pattern to use to fill solid layers (default: rectilinear)
+        --fill-density      Infill density (range: 0-1)
+        --fill-angle        Infill angle in degrees (range: 0-90, default: 45) --fill-pattern      Pattern to use to fill non-solid layers (default: rectilinear) --solid-fill-pattern Pattern to use to fill solid layers (default: rectilinear)